IvanGranero/cybersecurity_university/README.md

 some of the lessons learned from the above are:

-* To not use get requests when passing credentials
+* Use POST instead of GET requests when passing credentials
-* To hash and salt passwords
+* Hash and salt passwords
-* To validate user input
+* Validate user input
-* To sanitize queries
+* Sanitize queries

 Now let's try an injection using a POST or PUT request by using the /changePassword provided by this API